nazeeha-kb/CS50x-final-project/README.md

 # MindMint

-This is the Final Project for Harvard CS50x Course.

 **Description**:

 A full-stack web app that helps users focus on what matters most by ranking tasks based on urgency, energy, and time, unlocking them one at a time.